MicrosoftDocs/mixed-reality/mrtk-unity/mrtk2/updates-deployment/updating.md

 **_Deprecated_**

-The `MouseInputProfile` property has been marked as obsolete and will be removed from a future version of the Microsoft Mixed Reality Toolkit.
+The `MouseInputProfile` property has been marked as obsolete and will be removed from a future version of Microsoft Mixed Reality Toolkit.
 It is recommended that application code no longer use this property.

 **Interactable**

-The following methods and properties have been deprecated and will be removed from a future version of the Microsoft Mixed Reality Toolkit.
+The following methods and properties have been deprecated and will be removed from a future version of Microsoft Mixed Reality Toolkit.
 The recommendation is to update application code per the guidance contained in the Obsolete attribute and displayed in the console.

 - `public bool Enabled`
 - `public bool FocusEnabled`